Kicksecure/privleap/README.md

 ## Usage

-privleap consists of three executables, `leap` (the client), `leapctl` (a privileged client for interacting with privleap's control mechanism), and `privleapd` (the background process). `leap` can be used to run actions (i.e.
-`leap stop-tor`). `privleapd` is executed by `init` as root and runs continuously in the background, awaiting *signals* from `leap` or any other application that is capable of speaking privleap's protocol.
-Note, that because privleap does not rely on SUID-root, *any* application can send signals to `privleapd`, not just `leap`. `leap` is merely a convenience utility to make privleap easier to use from within shell scripts and at the command line.
-`leapctl` should usually only be used by other background processes on the system, though it can be useful for debugging.
+privleap consists of three executables, `leaprun` (the client), `leapctl` (a privileged client for interacting with privleap's control mechanism), and `privleapd` (the background process). `leaprun` can be used to run actions (i.e. `leaprun stop-tor`). `privleapd` is executed by `init` as root and runs continuously in the background, awaiting *signals* from `leaprun` or any other application that is capable of speaking privleap's protocol.
+Note, that because privleap does not rely on SUID-root, *any* application can send signals to `privleapd`, not just `leaprun`. `leaprun` is merely a convenience utility to make privleap easier to use from within shell scripts and at the command line. `leapctl` should usually only be used by other background processes on the system, though it can be useful for debugging.

-The full syntax of the `leap` command is:
+The full syntax of the `leaprun` command is:

-    leap [<--response-file filename>] [<--non-interactive>] <signal_name>
+    leaprun <signal_name>

     signal_name : The name of the signal that leap should send.
 Sending a signal with a particular name will request privleapd to trigger an action of the same name.
-	--response-file : A file containing information that can be used to pass a challenge sent by privleapd.
-If this argument is not provided and privleapd sends a challenge in response to leap's signal, leap will query the user for the needed identity verification data.
-Otherwise, leap will use the data in this file to pass the challenge automatically.
-	--non-interactive: Specifies that leap must not query the user for identity verification data.
-Note that if signal you are sending is expected to result in privleapd sending a challenge, you must pass a --response-file argument as well or leap will fail the challenge.

 The full syntax of the `leapctl` command is: